learn-to-race/l2r/docs/source/env_overview.rst

 - Depth 2D LiDARs
 - Radars

 Additionally, these sensors are parameterized and can be customized further; for example, cameras have modifiable image size, field-of-view, and exposure.
-We provide a sample configuration below which has front and side facing cameras in both RGB mode and with ground truth segmentation.
+Default sensor configurations are provided in `env_kwargs.cameras` and `sim_kwargs` in `params-env.yaml`.
+We provide further description on `sensor configuration <sensors.html#creating-custom-sensor-configurations>`_

 .. raw:: html